-- Free or open source software can be developed intermittently and incompletely and it is difficult to know when this might happen. - There will be a requirement for manpower to research how appropriate the software is for your circumstances, tailor the solution to your requirements and to run and trouble shoot it. - There may be little support, although online communities often provide a wealth of help.
+- Free or open source software can be developed intermittently and incompletely and it is difficult to know when this might happen. - There will be a requirement for manpower to research how appropriate the software is for your circumstances, tailor or develop the solution to your requirements and to run and trouble shoot it. - It may be difficult to tell whether your software will ever be able to do all you want. - There may be little support, although online communities often provide a wealth of help.